Brrrr... I've just been cold calling and boy could I use some hot chicken soup!

 Well, some people don't write very well, they don't have extensive networks, and speaking isn't their bag.
 Some people can't wait a year for a lead to materialize out of their writing or their network!
 If you can employ these tactics, great.
 It's like starting with nine million.
 But regardless of whether you start with nine million or no million, cold calling still works.

 What's In It For Me (WIIFM)

 Let's assume you're a Chief Strategy Officer at an $800 million dollar manufacturing firm in Ohio.
 Someone calls you and says, "My name is John Smith and I'm a change management consultant.
 Do you need change?
 Let's meet."
 Even if you're headed to the vending machine, your immediate change needs probably won't include John Smith.

-If this topic is on your mind, you might risk a ½ hour to hear the results.
+If this topic is on your mind, you might risk a 30-minute meeting to hear the results.
 Or you might have some questions right then and there.
-Either way, if I'm John, I've presented my cold "introduction" of myself and my firm to your company in a way that delivers value to you.
+Either way, if I'm John, I've presented my cold "introduction" of myself and my company in a way that delivers value to you.

 Will everyone take me up on this meeting?
 Of course not.
 But if my target list is well segmented and clean, a number of prospects will.
 When I get in front of them, the topic of conversation will be my recent research, work, and expertise—not a "get to know you and sell you" meeting.

 A conversation about recent research is just one of many potential value propositions for the meeting.
 You might not want to present research because it might not be the best entry for you.
-But if you're worth your salt as a professional services provider, a conversation with you should be able to offer something of strong value.
+But if you're offering is worthwhile, a conversation with you should be able to offer something of strong value.
 (If you can't figure out how you can deliver value in a conversation, find a new line of work.)

-Regardless of the meeting premise, I have to handle the conversation well to get the best result from this meeting, but the ball is definitely in my court as to what happens from here on out.
+Regardless of the meeting premise, you have to handle the conversation well to get the best result from this meeting, but the ball is definitely in your court as to what happens from here on out.